BaderLab/netDx-manual/docs/Create_PSN.md

-# Create Patient Similarity Networks from Input Data
+# Create Patient Similarity Networks (or Feature Design)

 <a id="overview">
 ## Overview
 Defining meaningful patient similarity networks (or features) is the key to building a high-performing classifier.
 It is also crucial to using netDx for clinical discovery.
 When designing patient similarity networks, two considerations are the level at which individual variables should be grouped, and the measure used to define patient similarity.

-## Grouping variables
+## Grouping Variables: What makes an input network?
 In a given datatype, not all measured variables are equally predictive.
 Moreover some groupings of variables may be more informative about mechanism, perhaps because they use prior knowledge.
 Such variables are more interpretable, as they reflect some process of clinical or biological relevance.
 For each datatype, the user needs to decide which level of variable-grouping to apply.

 This table provides some examples for different types of data.
 Consider the lung cancer example from the [Introduction](Introduction), and assume we measure: 34 clinical variables; 20,000 genes; 16 metabolites; and genetic mutations from whole-genome sequencing.